Are you chronically ill?

 to help you make new cells that work better.

 Now more than ever, everyone seems super busy, (…please don’t be too busy to finish reading this blog — it may be what you’ve been looking for…) overwhelmed and looking for ways to get healthy.
 My guess is that you’ve probably heard and seen a lot of doctors, a lot of opinions, and tried many things to get well.

 “Just because physicians are intelligent,

-doesn’t necessarily mean they have a lot of common sense.”
+doesn’t necessarily mean they have common sense.”
 RH

 Western medicine is seriously bipolar.
 On the one hand we have the best technology available anywhere.
 If you’re involved in an accident, and suffering from a severe, traumatic injury, our emergency rooms will save you if it’s at all possible.
 But on the other hand when it comes to treating chronic degenerative diseases such as diabetes, dementia, cancer, or high blood pressure, we are a complete failure.

 What are the driving factors behind this tidal-wave of chronic illness?
 Acidity, toxicity, and deficiency in our industrial-food-supply; the pollutants in our water and air; the side-effects from the medications we take; the products we use each day to clean ourselves and our homes; they’re in our beauty products, furnishings, and building materials—like cockroaches, they are ubiquitous—everywhere.

 According to the American Association for the Advancement of Science (AAAS), PREVENTABLE chronic diseases are now the world’s #1 killers.
 And the combination of eating acidic-nutrient-deficient foods and being over-exposed to toxins, is at the core of today’s health crisis.